 What are your must-have tools?
 Any suggestions for accounting or project management?

 As mentioned above, I use affiliate links on my blog.
 Several of the links above are affiliate or referral links.
 If you make a purchase after clicking these links, I get a small payment.
-Some of these links (including the Graphic Stock and Dreamhost links) also give you a discount.
+Some of these links (including the Storyblocks and Dreamhost links) also give you a discount.

 Most of the time, I have multiple projects in various states of completion.
 Right now, I started two projects last week, I’ll start another this week, and I have three courses in various states of revision.
 My to-do list is my central location for keep track of all the moving pieces.

 I use a tool called Remember the Milk for my to-do list.
 Here’s what I love about it.
 (No, this isn’t a paid post.
 I just really like this tool, and someone recently asked why I chose this over other options.)

 Every to-do list tool lets you set due dates, but I have too many tasks on my list to be able to just have an undifferentiated list for each day.
 With RTM, I can set each task as Priority 1, 2, or 3.
 I try to limit myself to only 1 or 2 Priority 1 tasks a day.
 Those are usually the tasks with a firm deadline or projects with little or no slack.
 Priority 1 tasks are orange and stand out clearly against the blue.

 I keep all my tasks on this list, including personal ones.
 You can create tabs for different lists.
 I mostly use this for different contexts (Work, Personal, House, Finances).
 You can view “All Tasks” to see the complete list, or switch tabs to just focus on one area.

 Within my Work tab, I tag tasks based on specific projects.
 Within my main list, that lets me quickly see which project it relates to.
 I can also view just the tasks for a specific course or project as long as I tag them all.